basharbayatna/Data_Cleaning-/README.md

 - Missingno for visualizing missing values

 ## Outcome

-The cleaned dataset is ready for analysis.
+- The cleaned dataset is ready for analysis.
-All numeric and object columns have no missing values except placeholder -1 for Age.
+- All numeric and object columns have no missing values except placeholder `-1` for `Age`.
-Categorical values are consistent.
+- Categorical values are consistent.
-Univariate visualizations provide clear insights into distributions and outliers.
+- Univariate visualizations provide clear insights into distributions and outliers.
+- Critical visualizations helped understand passenger survival, demographics, and fare trends.

 ## Author